-Xan Aranda is an award-winning filmmaker, consultant, and speaker with clients ranging from producers of fiction and documentary film and television to emerging artists, international corporations, record labels, advertising and branding agencies, and festivals.
+Xan Aranda is an award-winning director, producer, consultant, and speaker with clients ranging from producers of fiction and documentary film and television to emerging artists, international corporations, record labels, advertising and branding agencies, and festivals.

-Her concept and craft of the album trailer for Grammy-nominee Neko Case has been viewed over 133,000 times since its debut.
-The trailer was positively received and aggregated by Billboard, Spin, Pitchfork, CMJ and numerous others, and lauded as having "heart and soul."
+Her concept and craft of the album trailer for Grammy-nominee Neko Case was positively received and aggregated by Billboard, Spin, Pitchfork, CMJ and numerous others, and celebrated as having "heart and soul."

 Xan's directorial debut, Andrew Bird: Fever Year, premiered at Lincoln Center with the New York Film Festival and screened in over 90 festivals.
 Described by The Hollywood Reporter as "a gently illuminating look at a brilliant maverick musician... captured with grace and delicacy", Fever Year received nine awards, and is her fourth collaboration with Andrew Bird.

 Xan Aranda is a Producer of the award-winning 2008 Kartemquin release Milking the Rhino.
 She also served as Outreach Director for Prisoner of Her Past, directed by Gordon Quinn, and handled broadcast of both films on PBS.

 Films by Xan Aranda